MISP/misp-book/faq/README.md

      INDEX `expires` (`expires`)
    ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_bin;

-After this everything should work and the session table will be trimmed each time a site admin loads a page.
+After this everything should work and the session table will be trimmed each time a site-admin loads a page.

 ### I have many failed jobs when doing email notification.
 What should I do?

 This is most probably due to some encryption failing for some users.
-We strongly advise to review the current PGP keys and to ensure that they keys are not expired or not supported.
+We strongly advise to review the current PGP keys and to ensure that they keys are not expired or perhaps not supported anymore (weak keys).
 The keys can be reviewed at the following location in MISP:

   ```
   https://<YOUR MISP URL>/users/verifyGPG
   ```

+### Upgrading from MISP 2.4.65 to MISP 2.4.66 - Unable to merge due to the Composer file.

+In MISP 2.4.66, Composer is included by default to avoid the risk of downloading a rogue PHP Composer version (if the composer repository is compromised or MiTM are performed) via the download and php execution.
+But when upgrading (via a git pull), the git merge process might complain about the composer phar file still being there.
+You can safely remove that file and `git pull origin 2.4` again.

 ### I have issues with pushing events

-- What does connection test for the specific server telling?
+- What does the 'Connection test' for the specific server report? (*Sync Actions* -> *List Servers*)

-- Is the event you assume is ready to push published?
+- Is the event you assume to push/pull ready to be published?

-- Is the distribution level set to not to restricted?
+- Is the distribution level set not too restrictive?

-- Have you enabled push in the server config you want to push to?
+- Have you enabled push in the servers config you want to push to?

-- Do you have any limitations to the push rules e.g. limited to a certain TLP Level tag?
+- Do you have any limitations to the push rules e.g. limited to a certain TLP Level tag or other?

 - What is written in your job log?

   https://<YOUR MISP URL>/jobs/index

-Have a look at: /var/www/MISP/app/tmp/logs and /var/log/apache2/misp
+Have a look at: /var/www/MISP/app/tmp/logs and /var/log/apache2/misp (or the relevant apache log folder of the instance in cause)

-### 12. I have many users or API access, what's the best PHP session handler?
+### I have many users or API accesses, what's the best PHP session handler?

-We strongly recommend production-level MISP installation to rely on PHP session in Redis.
+We strongly recommend production-level MISP installations to rely on PHP session in Redis.
 As Redis is already part of a standard MISP setup, we recommend to enable the redis session handling.

 To configure the redis session handling in PHP, edit :

 ~~~
   session.save_handler = redis
   session.save_path = "tcp://127.0.0.1:6379
 ~~~

-### Upgrading from MISP 2.4.65 to MISP 2.4.66 - Unable to merge due to the Composer file.

-In MISP 2.4.66, Composer is included by default to avoid the risk of downloading a rogue PHP Composer version (if the composer repository is compromised or MiTM are performed) via the download and php execution.
-But when upgrading (via a git pull), the git merge process might complain about the composer phar file still being there.
-You can safely remove that file and `git pull origin 2.4` again.

 ### Is there TAXII support?